chrthomsen/pygrametl/docs/examples/datasources.rst

 PandasSource
 -------------
-The class :class:`.PandasSource` is a data source that return each row of a Pandas DataFrame as a dictionary.
+The class :class:`.PandasSource` is a data source that returns each row of a Pandas DataFrame as a dictionary.
 The class is fairly simple, and is implemented as a wrapper around existing functionality provided by `DataFrames
 <https://pandas.pydata.org/pandas-docs/stable/api.html#dataframe>`_.
 An example